2024

 There are exceptions to this.
 If you are an expert writing for other experts, it is likely safe to assume they know most of the basic jargon within your industry.

-This just means you will have a different marketing strategy.
-You will need to be clear that the book is not for beginners, lest anyone leave a bad review because they didn’t understand the purpose of the book.
+This means you will have a different marketing strategy.
+You will need to be clear that the book is not for beginners, lest anyone leave a bad review because they didn’t understand the book’s purpose.

 It’s an age-old piece of advice – write what you know.
 Unfortunately, many take it the wrong way.